ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 RFC Editor queue.

-This document discusses some of the first principles that inform the design of NomCom eligibility.
-It makes recommendations on how the future process should work.
-Its objective is to eventually replace Section 4.14 of RFC8713 with criteria loosely based on those in RFC8989.
+This document discusses some of the first principles that inform the design of NomCom eligibility, and makes recommendations on how the process of qualification based on attendance should work.
+This document replaces the attendance criteria in {{Section 4.14 of RFC8713}} with criteria loosely based on those in {{!RFC8989}}.
+The other paragraphs of {{Section 4.14 of RFC8713}}
+remain intact.

 # Conventions and Definitions